Asefah67/Group-19-Project/README.md

 - A “Confirm” button opens a modal where they enter their name, an @umass.edu email, and the group size.
 - When the booking is submitted, a confirmation message “Reservation stored locally” appears, and the reservation is saved via IndexedDB.

+What we have left:

+authorization page to get student access